When Someone Goes Missing.......What to do next!

 Dos and Don’ts

-There is a laundry list of things that you could do, should do, want to do, can’t do, and should not do.
+This is a list of things that you could do, should do, want to do, can’t do, and should not do.
 The complicated part is figuring out which is which.
-Something’s that seem like a good idea might actually make finding your loved one more difficult.
-However, some things of the things that you think someone else is doing or that you should not do may be the very thing that brings closure.
+Something that seems like a good idea might actually make finding your loved one more difficult.
+However, some of the things that you think someone else is doing or that you should not do may be the very thing that brings closure.
 Have faith that the professionals helping you know what they are doing and are trying to help.
 They have done this many times in the past and are trained.
 While their methods may not make sense to you, everyone is working hard toward the same end, finding your loved one.
 There is no magic formula.
-What works in one situation may not work in another and thus the do's and don’ts are meant to be a guidance verses a hard and fast rule.
+What works in one situation may not work in another and thus the do's and don’ts are meant to be guidance versus a hard and fast rule.

 The DON’Ts

-Don’t isolate yourself.
-Your help is needed!
-Plus, for your mental health and welfare you need to stay involved.
+- Don’t isolate yourself for your mental health and welfare, you need to stay involved.

-Don’t be a doormat!
+- Don’t be a doormat!
 Sometimes investigators, especially for adult missing persons where no foul play is evident, will tell you there is nothing they can do.
 They may tell you that all they can do is wait for a few days.
-That is not true… is it true that adults sometimes just need time away and so they leave without notice?
+That is not true.
 Stay on them!
-But, if you have done your research, and this is NOT a usual situation for the missing person, you need to convince the police of the serious nature of the incident, YOU ARE THE MISSING PERSONS ADVOCATE!
+If this is NOT the usual situation for the missing person, you need to convince the police of the serious nature of the incident.

-Don’t interfere with the investigation.
-You and others calling the investigators every couple hours will not help.
+- Don’t interfere with the investigation.
+You and others calling the investigators every couple of hours will not help.

-Do not fill the void left by the missing loved one with a poor or destructive behavior.
+- Don't fill the void left by the missing loved one with poor or destructive behavior.
 Gambling, drinking, drugs, etc can quickly become a way to ease the pain but they are not a lasting or healthy alternative to healing the correct way over time.

-Do not write checks for the missing persons account without getting advice from a lawyer and/or an accountant.
+- Don't write checks for the missing person's account without getting advice from a lawyer and/or an accountant.

-Don’t go it alone.
-Find a close friend to lean on, get counseling, see your minister.
+- Don’t go it alone.
+Find a close friend to lean on, get counseling, and see your minister.

-Do not lose hope.
-Not knowing what happened can eat at your mind like a tumor.
+- Do not lose hope.
 Keep hoping for the truth.

 The Do’s